-Wampee, a great hunter, once came to a strange prairie, where he heard faint sounds of music, and looking up saw a speck in the sky, which itself proved to be а basket containing twelve most beautiful maidens, who, on reaching the earth, forthwith set themselves to dance.
-He tried catch the to youngest, but in vain; ultimately he succeeded by assuming disguise of a mouse.
-He was very attentive to his new wife, who was really a daughter of one of the stars, but she wished to return home, so she made a wicker basket secretly, and, by help of a charm she remembered. ascended to her father.
+Wampee, a great hunter, once came to a strange prairie, where be heard faint sounds of music, and looking up saw a speck in the sky, which proved itself to be a basket containing twelve most beautiful maidens, who, on reaching the earth, forthwith set themselves to dance.
+He tried to catch the youngest, but in vain; ultimately he succeeded by assuming the disguise of a mouse.
+He was very attentive to his new wife, who was really a daughter of one of the stars, but she wished to return home, so she made a wicker basket secretly, and, by help of a charm she remembered, ascended to her father. nature and she vanishes.